sylvain-lec/battleship_project/README.md

-A Battleships type game built in Java.

-2 players, 1 player versus the computer or AI-only battles.
+A Java-based Battleships-style game featuring options for 2 players, player versus computer, or AI-only battles.

-Playable in the CLI or through a simple GUI.
+Playable in both the Command Line Interface (CLI) and a user-friendly Graphical User Interface (GUI).